-The goal is definitely not a criticism because I did not want to make people stop sending or making these postcards.
+The goal is definitely not a criticism, because I did not want to make people stop sending or making these postcards.
 I made this book because I'm interested in people who are "alongside" the traumatic historical events.
 In English there is a perfect word for it: "bystander."
 I want to know, what people do when they are close to something so horrible.
-We all are—not literally—bystanders, because we live with the knowledge of the Holocaust, that it happened here, in Poland.
+We all are – not literally – bystanders, because we live with the knowledge of the Holocaust, that it happened here, in Poland.
 We can become the bystanders in a literal way any moment, while other wrong things are happening.
 We know that there is no "right" way to react in the face of terror, which I actually find out myself…

 What do you mean by that?

-I was in Paris during the recent terrorist attacks, having dinner with my Swiss publishers at their flat about 300 meters from one of the attacks.
+I was in Paris during the recent terrorist attacks, having dinner with my Swiss publishers at their flat about 300 metres from the one of the attacks.
 I knew that somewhere near us something utterly horrific was happening, and I was sitting at the table with coffee and biscuits, awash in pleasantries.
 In moments like those you realise that you have no idea how to act or what to do with yourself, to be fair to the victims.